 The actions of student organizations are expected to be consistent with the Student Code of Conduct.
 If members of a student organization or students representing the group violate the code disciplinary actions and/or sanctions may be taken against the group as a whole, its officers or individual members.

-In each case in which a Student Conduct Board determines that a group or organization has violated the Student Conduct Code, the sanction(s) shall be determined and imposed by the Student Conduct Administrator, or designee, in conjunction with the Dean of Student Services.
+In each case in which a Student Conduct Board determines that a group or organization has violated the Student Conduct Code, the sanction(s) shall be determined and imposed by the Student Conduct Administrator, or designee, in conjunction with the Dean of Student and Community Engagement.

 The Student Conduct Administrator, or designee, shall advise the accused student group or organization (and a complaining student who believes he/she was the victim of another student’s group- or organization- related conduct) in writing within five (5) business days of the hearing board decision of its determination.